sillsdev/web-languageforge/next-app/README-Tech.md

 > As a result, the UI should only communicate with endpoints in the Next App.
 Page endpoints should be favored for Svelte views that require data be loaded for the page and stand-alone endpoints used for everything else, refer to https://kit.svelte.dev/docs/routing#endpoints for further details.

+### Common error handling

+### Common fetch

+In an effort to reduce boilerplate, a common fetch was written.
+Since there are deviations between the way that is helpful on the client and server sides, there have been split into a client-side version and a server-side version instead of writing a bunch of `if`'s in a single file.

+#### Client-side

+Found in `$lib/fetch/client.js`.
+This wrapper exports some of the most common types of fetches, handles errors consistently and hooks into the client-side progress infrastructure.

+#### Server-side

+Found in `$lib/fetch/server.js`.
+This wrapper exports some of the most common types of fetches, handles errors consistently and abides by the legacy app's `/api/sf` contract.